genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/02_tables/02_tables-advanced.md

 :::info
 For all new development, we recommended that you use `autoIncrement` fields rather than `sequence`.

+There is no known efficiency between one keyword and the other.
+But `autoIncrement`is easier to define and generates a simple integer with no padding or leading zeroes; it keeps things simple.
 :::

 ## Default format when using sequence